diegomcarvalho/WeightlessNeuralNetwork.jl/README.md

 ## TODO

 - [X] New feature: parallel discriminators --- Implement parallel discriminators.
-- [ ] Refactor wisard to access data by indices --- The parallel version of Drasiw is super fast due to the indices acessess of data.
-So, the Wisard class should be rewriten to incorporate the advantages.
+- [ ] Refactor Wisard to access data by indices --- The parallel version of Drasiw is super fast due to the indices accesses of data.
+So, the Wisard class should be rewritten to incorporate the advantages.
 - [ ] New feature: a test module --- Implement the test module.
 It should scan addresses, size, classes, etc.
 - [ ] New feature: random generation control --- Provide a way to control the random generation.
 Each wisard net should have a random generation stream and this information must propagate through layers since Discriminator must use on the retina mapping.
 - [ ] New feature: record wisard state --- Should implement IO functions in order to record the current wisard training state.
 Perhaps, it should use JSON.